Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Nonlinear Least-Squares Analysis

 Writing (\ref{eqn::longdyn3}) for a drive cycle subject to a flat terrain profile and constant propulsion force yields the following equation:

 Here, we take a flat terrain profile as the operating point for a linearization of the model.
 If we take the following perturbations:

 with $\beta_0 = 0$ and $F_0$ being the force required for our vehicle to maintain a constant predetermined speed $v_0$ across a flat terrain.
-We decompose these signals such that proper terms conveniently cancel once we plug them back into the linearized model.
 Next, we can subtract (\ref{eqn::longdyn4}) from the expression we get by plugging in (\ref{eqn::delF}) and (\ref{eqn::delbet}) into (\ref{eqn::longdyn3}) to obtain the following equation for $\delta \dot{v}_n = \dot{v}_n - \dot{v}_0$:

 Furthermore, the term $v^2 - v_0^2$ can be linearized into $2v_0\delta v$ when neglecting higher order terms, where $v_0$ is the constant speed obtained by applying the constant propulsion force $F_0$ to the vehicle subject to a flat terrain: